Helping ensure you have a safe, successful, and healthy surgical procedure and recovery.

 After Your Surgery:

-After completion of surgery, you will be cared for in our recovery area, where you will be closely monitored by the anesthesiologist and the recovery nurses until you are deemed ready to go home or moved to your inpatient room.
-Although the length of stay in the post-anesthesia care unit varies according to the type of procedure that was performed and your physician’s instructions, most patients are discharged within one hour following surgery.
+After completion of surgery, you will be cared for in our recovery area, where you will be closely monitored by the recovery nurses until you are deemed ready to go home or moved to your over-night room.
+Although the length of stay in the post-anesthesia care unit varies according to the type of procedure that was performed and your physician’s instructions, most patients are discharged within two hours following surgery.

 What You Should Do After Returning Home:

-Your surgeon will provide postoperative instructions regarding diet, rest, exercise, and medications.
-Premier Bone & Joint Centers will provide you with a written copy of these instructions.
-The anesthesia department will discharge you when they are confident you are in stable condition.
+Your recovery room nurse will provide postoperative instructions regarding diet, rest, exercise, and medications.
+Premier Bone & Joint Centers will provide you with a written copy of these instructions, as well as review them with you and your responsible adult.
+You will be discharged when you have met discharge criteria.
 You may experience sleepiness, dizziness, or nausea.
 These are normal side effects, which may continue for 12 to 24 hours.

 - Driving and operating equipment or machinery